Mechanism of action of metronidazole in peptic ulcer

 When used in combination with other antibiotics, such as amoxicillin or clarithromycin, metronidazole can help eradicate the bacteria responsible for peptic ulcers more efficiently.
 This approach reduces the risk of bacterial resistance and increases the likelihood of successful treatment outcomes.

-See also Metronidazole prescription information
+See also Metronidazole 500 mg tablet pregnancy

 Additionally, combining metronidazole with proton pump inhibitors (PPIs) can help reduce gastric acid production, further promoting ulcer healing and preventing potential recurrences.
 The synergistic effects of metronidazole in combination therapy make it a valuable component of comprehensive treatment regimens for peptic ulcers.